 Confine: Close all doors in the fire area to confine fire and smoke.

 Evacuate: When the alarm sounds, immediately evacuate the building by the nearest stairwell or exit; DO NOT use elevators.
-Once outside, report to your supervisor or student life.
+Once outside, report to your supervisor or Residence Life & Housing.

 In order to account for all individuals after a building evacuation, it is important for all evacuees to meet at the rally point for the building they are in.
 To determine your building’s “Rally Point” please view the rally point maps or contact Environmental Health and Safety at (410)-617-1120.